rwehrmann/Smoelenboek/lab.md

   codeCoverageReportLocation: '$(build.sourcesDirectory)/codecoverage'
 ```

-* Change the test task by adding a new input:
+* Change the test task by changing the argument input with below example.
+Save the pipeline and wait on the build to complete.

 ```yaml
 arguments: '/p:CollectCoverage=true /p:CoverletOutputFormat=cobertura /p:Threshold=100 /p:ThresholdStat=Average --no-build --no-restore'
 ```

+Notice that threshold of 100% code coverage is demanded.
+The build now fails.
+Change the threshold to 50%.

 * Use a script task that installs the code coverage [report generator](https://github.com/danielpalme/ReportGenerator)
 * Run the generator